-- The Company has an at-will employment agreement with Mr. Fox providing (1)that upon a termination of his employment by the Company without cause, Mr. Fox would be entitled to six months' severance pay and immediate vesting of his unvested stock options. - Consists of options granted under the Company's 2003 Stock Option Plan (2) on July 15, 2003.
+- (1) The Company has an at-will employment agreement with Mr. Fox providing that upon a termination of his employment by the Company without cause and only after \$5,000,000 of venture or institutional capital has been raised, Mr. Fox would be entitled to severance pay and continuing health insurance for six months after termination, and vesting of those of his unvested stock options that would vest during that six month period. - (2) Consists of options granted under the Company's 2003 Stock Option Plan on July 15, 2003.
 These stock options vest pursuant to the following vesting schedule: 3,367,969 on July 15, 2003, then 1/21 per month until all stock options have vested.
 Does not include 5,987,500 options to purchase 5,987,500 shares of the Company's common stock from Jonathan Lei, the President, Chief Financial Officer, Secretary, and Chairman of the Company, for a purchase price of \$0.08 per share (the "Lei Options"), of which 4,490,625 are vested.
 The remaining Lei Options vest monthly in equal increments over the next nine months.